wsular/airpact/operations/AIRPACT5_Operations_Issues.md

     Joe
     ```
 - ==As of 8:13 pm on 17 Sep 2021, I'm still waiting for the UW to copy the necessary files to rerun 2021091600==

+### Resolution
+- Based on the point of failure in RUN_POSTCCTM, I suspected that the script needed at least three files from the previous day (2021091600)
+  1. So I copied the following files from 2021091500 into new directories in 2021091600
+    -  ~AIRRUN/2021/2021091500/CCTM/CGRID_20210915.ncf
+    -  ~AIRRUN/2021/2021091500/POST/CCTM/combined_20210915.ncf
+    -  ~AIRRUN/2021/2021091500/POST/CCTM/combined3d_20210915.ncf
+  2. I then shifted the SDATE from 15 Sept to 16 Sept in each of these files using 'm3tshift'; see 29 August 2021 below
+  3. I then edited ~AIRHOME/run_ap5_day1/master4all.csh to run only the following scripts (setting to 'Y'):
+    - RUN_POSTCCTM
+    - RUN_PLOT_CCTM
+    - RUN_CLEANUP
+  4. But then something curious happened...
+    - RUN_POSTCCTM ran, but finished stating that there was an error
+    - However, I could not find any error in the log file
+    - In fact, I checked all the data files in ~AIRRUN/2021/2021091500/POST/CCTM/ with those in ~AIRRUN/2021/2021091700/POST/CCTM/, and all the normal files were present and approximately the correct size.
+    - So, I assumed that RUN_POSTCCTM had, in fact, run normally to completion in spite of throwing an error.
+      - I believe that the presence of the error at the exit of this script caused the two subsequent scripts (RUN_PLOT_CCTM and RUN_CLEANUP) to not execute
+  5. So, I then edited ~AIRHOME/run_ap5_day1/master4all.csh again to run the last two scripts (setting to 'Y'):
+    - RUN_PLOT_CCTM
+    - RUN_CLEANUP
+  6. Final check was to see if the [website](http://www.lar.wsu.edu/airpact/) picked up the graphics for 20210917 (at the top of hour when it looks for new graphics)
+  7. Solved!!
+The modeling system should now be set up for tomorrow's run (which will start in a couple of hours).

 ---
 ## 29 August 2021